 John completed his B.S. in Evolution/Ecology and Entomology at The Ohio State University (2012).
 Joining the lab in 2013, he is studying the genetics and evolution of feeding aggregations, using Neodiprion as a model.
 Art is also very important to John.
 He particularly enjoys mixed media, digital, film, and video arts.
 He is an advocate for collaboration and cooperation between art and science.
 Through these interactions, he hopes to learn new perspectives on scientific issues and communicate science to a broader audience.

-PhD Student: Emily Bendall
+PhD Candidate: Emily Bendall

 Undergraduate: Maya Gershtenson